COMMODITIES-Wheat, gold make stunning runs in nervous markets

 and a few other markets such as corn and cocoa.

-On a weekly basis, however, the CRB closed down for a third
+On a weekly basis, however, the CRB was headed for its third

 WHEAT SIMMERS ON HEAT WAVE